smeraaldo/smeraaldo.github.io/site/COBOL.md

 COBOL has been criticized for its verbosity, design process, and poor support for structured programming.
 These weaknesses result in monolithic programs that are hard to comprehend as a whole, despite their local readability.
 For years, COBOL has been assumed as a programming language for business operations in mainframes, although in recent years, many COBOL operations have been moved to cloud computing.

-Below you can find example of writing 'Hello World' in COBOL and here some [additional information](https://en.wikipedia.org/wiki/COBOL)
+Here you can find some [additional information](https://en.wikipedia.org/wiki/COBOL) and below example of writing 'Hello World' in _COBOL_:

 ![Hello_World](https://image5.slideserve.com/9621984/hello-world-example-l.jpg)